nanuly/Socialize/readme.md

 ## Introduction

-Nanuly Socialite provides an expressive, fluent interface to OAuth authentication with Facebook, Twitter, Google, LinkedIn, GitHub and Bitbucket.
+Nanuly Socialize provides an expressive, fluent interface to OAuth authentication with Facebook, Twitter, Google, LinkedIn, GitHub and Bitbucket.
 It handles almost all of the boilerplate social authentication code you are dreading writing.

 ## Official Documentation

-Documentation for Socialite can be found on the [Laravel website](http://laravel.com/docs/authentication#social-authentication).
+Documentation for Socialize can be found on the [Laravel website](http://laravel.com/docs/authentication#social-authentication).

 ### License

-Laravel Socialite is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)
+Laravel Socialize is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)